What Is Arcsin Of 1/2

 sin(θ) = Opposite / Hypotenuse

 The sine function takes an angle as input and returns a ratio, a value between -1 and 1.
-This ratio represents the vertical component of a point on the unit circle (a circle with radius 1).
+Now, this ratio represents the vertical component of a point on the unit circle (a circle with radius 1).
 The unit circle provides a powerful visual representation of trigonometric functions, showing how sine, cosine, and tangent values change as the angle varies from 0 to 360 degrees (or 0 to 2π radians).

 Introducing the Inverse Sine Function (arcsin)